ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Web/Advanced topics/The Beagle View.md

 ## Destroying the Beagle View

-To avoid memory leaks, the Beagle View must be destroyed if it won't be used again.
+To avoid memory leaks, Beagle View must be destroyed if it won't be used again.
 If you're using Angular or React, there's no need to worry about it, it will get done under the hood.
 If you're using Beagle Web directly, you must call `beagleView.destroy()` when the remote view is removed from the page.

 ## API